Intertropical Convergence Zone

 How the ITCZ moves throughout the year

-The Intertropical Convergence Zone forms over the hottest parts of the land and sea and these hot areas move with the seasons.
-For this reason, in July the ITCZ sits over Mexico, Central America (including Costa Rica), Colombia and Venezuela.
-For January, the ITCZ shifts south, sitting over southern Colombia and northern Brazil – so it is in constant motion.
-Because land heats faster than water, where the ITCZ is situated over land it tends to be pulled more north in July and more south in January.
+The Intertropical Convergence Zone forms over the hottest land and sea regions.
+These heat zones shift with the seasons.
+In July, the ITCZ hovers over Mexico, Central America, Colombia, and Venezuela.
+By January, it slides south over southern Colombia and northern Brazil.
+Land heats faster than water, so the ITCZ pulls farther north in July and farther south in January.

 In Conclusion